The sneakers eyelets don't contain nickel, but are made of metal we didn't source ourselves.

 VEJA x DARWIN gathers never-launched VEJA prototypes, sneakers with minimal defects, and a few pairs from old collections at a reduced price.

-We settled up an in-store cobbler to repair all VEJA sneakers and other brands to help reduce waste.
+We set up three in-store cobblers to repair all VEJA sneakers and other brands to help reduce waste.

 VEJA x Darwin